 Lighthouse Restoration Begins

 An effort to stabilize the upper portion of the tower began in August, 2008.
 The final phase of restoration began in January 2013 and was completed in September 2013.
 The grand reopening of the lighthouse is scheduled for April 18 from 9:00 AM to 3:00 PM.
-Inquire at the Herbert H. Bateman Educational and Administrative Center or call the CNHA office at (757) 336 - 3696 for information regarding the status of lighthouse tours.
+Inquire at the Herbert H. Bateman Educational and Administrative Center or call the CNHA office at (757) 336 - 3696 for additional information.

 If you wish to make a tax-deductible gift to the Assateague Lighthouse preservation fund, please download and print a CNHA Contribution Form.
 To download a form in Microsoft Word format (".doc"), click here.
 To download a form in Adobe format (".pdf"), click here.

 If you would like to download the latest version of Adobe Reader, please click here.